gsfellis/Moon/_posts/2018-10-10-task-scheduler-update.md

 While working on the MongoDB implementation for enhancement 3, I decided it was time to organize the additional modules I was importing into Noob SNHUbot.
 I wanted to make sure as few files as necessary were held in the root folder of the project.

-To accomodate this, I created another internal Python package for the bot to use, called `BotHelper`.
-I've moved, and renamed, the former `bot_sched.py` to this package as `Scheduler.py`.
+To accommodate this, I created another internal Python package for the bot to use, called `BotHelper`.
+I've moved and renamed the former `bot_sched.py` to this package as `Scheduler.py`.
 No other changes were made to the file itself.
 The folder structure now appears as below.

 <figcaption>Project File Tree</figcaption>